jospas/IngestPipeline/README.md

 It requires the Lambda roles created in step 2).

+A sample deployment script is provided:

+	scripts/deploy_processed_lambda.sh

-Prepare the stack for deployment via CloudFormation:
+To deploy by hand, prepare the stack for deployment via CloudFormation:

 ```bash
 aws cloudformation package \